anoma/nspec/docs/tutorial/engines/index.juvix.md

-While the above is simply a definition, let us add short explanations of each of the fields before we turn to a simple example.
+While the above is simply a definition, let us add short explanations of each of the fields before we turn to an example.
 The name is a means to address messages (among other things).
-The mailbox contains (a subset of) the previously received messages.
+The mailbox contains (a subset of) previously received messages.
-The acquaintances is a list of "known names".
+The acquaintances is a list of "known" names.
 The role of timers will become clear later, after we have introduced
 [[On Engines in the Anoma Specification#engine-systems|local clocks]]